 Program, codified at 49 U.S.C.
-5311 (Section 5311) is authorized under the provisions set forth in the Fixing America's Surface Transportation Act (FAST Act), Public Law 112-141.
+5311 (Section 5311) is authorized under the provisions set forth in the Infrastructure Investment and Jobs Act.
 Under this program, funding assistance is provided for public transportation in rural areas.

 The Federal Transit Administration (FTA), on behalf of the Secretary of Transportation, apportions the funds annually to the Governor of each State and federally recognized Indian Tribes for public transportation projects in rural areas.
 The code assigned to Section 5311 grants in the Catalogue of Federal Domestic Assistance (CFDA) is 20.509.
 FTA's Formula Grants for Rural Areas Program is also referred to as the Section 5311 program.